Holmesglen Institute of TAFE

 Holmesglen Institute is a vocational education and higher education institute situated primarily in the South-Eastern suburbs of Melbourne, Australia.

 History

 Since its inception in 1982, Holmesglen has grown from a delivery of 90 programs to 7,000 students, to its current offering of over 600 programs to more than 50,000 students.
-Holmesglen delivers internationally and nationally across three main campuses: Chadstone, Moorabbin and Glen Waverley.
+Holmesglen delivers internationally and nationally across three main campuses: Chadstone, Moorabbin, and Glen Waverley.

-Founded on apprenticeships and courses for the Building Industry, Holmesglen has since expanded to offer courses over a broad range of subject areas.
+Founded on apprenticeships and courses for the Building Industry, Holmesglen has since expanded to offer courses in a broad range of subject areas.
 2008 saw the introduction of a number of new degree and associate degree programs, increasing the institute's range of higher education courses to 10.
 New degree programs, most notably the Bachelor of Nursing, commenced in 2009.
-Holmesglen is the only institute in Australia offering upper secondary, vocational and higher education.
+Holmesglen is the only institute in Australia offering upper secondary, vocational, and higher education.

 According to the Australian Business Register, the former names of Holmesglen are: